b31ngd3v/instagram-post-scheduler/README.md

 ## Run

-* Run the programme using:
+* Run the program using:

 ```bash
 python scheduler.py